 Pilot tests for Experiment 2 revealed that many participants had difficulty with the point-completion deadline (PCD) on this task.
-Several participants wanted to use the mouse as a visual placeholder as they read, but the PCD would not allow it.
+Evidently, several participants wanted to use the mouse as a visual placeholder as they read, but the PCD would not allow it.
 Timeout errors were frequent.
 Researchers (such as Sears and Shneiderman [1994]) posit that people use the mouse as a visual placeholder when searching menus.
 Brumby and Howes [2004] observed this behavior, as well.
 Though participants do require a number of trials up front to grow accustomed to not moving the mouse before finding the target, the PCD seems to work fine, and participants have low timeout errors, in tasks that are closer to a laboratory visual search task, such as finding single words in Experiment 1.
 However, in the current experiment, participants did not grow accustomed to the PCD, and timeout errors remained high.
 This suggests that, in a real-world setting, moving the mouse may be an integral part of the visual search.
 More empirical work is needed to explore this possibility.
 We removed the PCD, letting participants move the mouse freely, as they would on the Web.
+Response times were actually much faster in the exactmatch block in Experiment 2 than in Experiment 1.

-To determine whether participants actually looked at the banners, we added eye tracking to collect fixation data and examine common search patterns.
+To determine whether participants actually looked at the banners, we added eye tracking to collect fixation data.
+Tracking participants' gazes should also reveal common search patterns.